SIGN-UP FOR JUST $50!

-MINIMUM AMOUNT NEEDED TO RESERVE YOUR SPOT: $1,000
+MINIMUM AMOUNT YOU’LL NEED TO FUNDRAISE TO RESERVE YOUR SPOT: $1,000

 LEVEL UP with Habitat-Spokane in this thrilling fundraiser where individuals rappel down the face of the iconic Bank of America building in the name of affordable homeownership!

 It’s EASY to sign up and be a fundraiser!
-Click on the button below, sign up through our JustGiving page and start begging your friends to donate and send you OVER THE EDGE on May 14th!
+Click on the button below, sign up through our Classy campaign page and start begging your friends to donate and send you OVER THE EDGE on September 19th!

 WE HAVE COMPETITIVE EDGE